LBNL-ETA/EnergyPlus-MCP/README.md

 ## Available Tools

+Note on tool surface modes: By default, tools are grouped by function (masters).
+You can also organize them by domain (envelope/internal loads/HVAC/outputs) or expose both.
+Configure this via `config.yaml` → `tool_surface.mode: masters | domains | hybrid`.
+MCP clients enumerate only the tools that are registered at startup.
+See: [Tool Surface Profiles (config.yaml)](#tool-surface-profiles-configyaml).

 Use the unified tools first; expose individual wrappers via env flags only when needed.
 Tree below shows unified → wrappers.

 ### 🔍 Inspection